axelarnetwork/axelar-contract-deployments/releases/evm/2025-07-Monad-Transceiver-v1.1.0.md

 CHAIN=xyz
 ```

-2. Set address of deployed `gmpManager` & `TransceiverStructs` to the `AxelarTransceiver` section in your chain config:
+2. Set address of deployed `gmpManager` & `TransceiverStructs` to the `config.chains.$CHAIN.contracts.AxelarTransceiver` section in your chain config:

 ```json
 "AxelarTransceiver": {